ashakru/RiboStream_bpipe/README.md

 1. Support for paired-end RNA-Seq analysis
 2. Singularity container
 3. Automated differential translation analysis
-4. Compatibility with public databases storing processed Ribo-Seq data
+4. Detailed RiboStream documentation
+5. A post about troubleshooting the most common problems with Ribo-Seq analysis